nickk00324/portfolio-v4/README.md

 - add animations between pages
 - switch out the backend for a proper cms
+- dynamic landing page with different quotes and pics
 - other stuff i'll think of later